direct-code-execution/ns-3-dce/doc/source/getting-started.rst

     }

 The first important call is *SetNetworkStack* used to indicate which file contains the linux kernel stack.
-Then in the for loop we setup on each nodes the networks interfaces using the ip executable to configure the kernel stack.
+Then in the for loop we setup on each nodes the network interfaces using the ip executable to configure the kernel stack.
 Because this source code factorizes some call, it is not very readeable so below there is the corresponding calls to ip executable with the arguments:

 ::